-As a high school junior, I was accepted into Goodman Theatre’s Cindy Bandle Young Critics, a program specifically designed to immerse young women into the world of theater and journalism.
+My journey with FF2 Media began in 2008, as I was accepted into Goodman Theatre’s Cindy Bandle Young Critics, a program specifically designed to immerse young women into the world of theater and journalism.
 It was there that I met FF2 Media Founder Jan Lisa Huttner, my assigned mentor who offered a film criticism internship in the fall of 2008.

 After receiving the Presidential Scholarship to Dominican University, which I attended for my first two years, I transferred to Bradley University in Peoria, Illinois to participate in their highly regarded Hollywood semester program.

 Trading in the snow for the sunshine was the highlight of my college experience.
 As a Warner Bros. intern, I sat in the Stars Hollow gazebo, found the remnants of County General hospital and relived the West Wing walk-and-talks on Stage 29.
-As much as I missed home, that backlot was the closest I could get.

 Throughout four years of college, my presence at FF2 Media remained steady as I served as a part-time Multimedia Editor, writing film reviews, assisting in lectures and developing the growing website.
 I was hired as full-time Associate Editor after receiving my Bachelor of Arts degree, Magna Cum Laude, in May 2014.

-Now serving as Managing Editor, I have witnessed the company’s growth - as well as my own - over the last nine years.
+Now serving as Managing Editor, I have witnessed the company’s growth - as well as my own - over the last 10 years.
 It is a privilege to edit and oversee the daily contributions from our diverse writers.
 I am proud to be a part of the journey from a small team in Chicago to worldwide representation.